 Our Initial Objectives

 Founded in 1949 The Duke of York School quickly established itself as one of the pre-eminent secondary schools for boys in Kenya, along with, some would argue, The Prince of Wales, St Mary's and the Alliance High School.
 When Kenya became Independent in 1963 there were approximately 500 pupils at the Duke of York, of whom about 100 were day boys.
-Today there are over 1200 pupils at the school, all of them boarders.
+Today there are over 1600 pupils at the school, all of them boarders.
 Yet the infrastructure and the boarding facilities at the school are pretty much the same today as they were in 1963.
-Just one new boarding House has been built, which opened in 2014 and which has been named Mandela House.
+Just one new boarding House has been built, which opened in 2014 and which has been named Mandela House and a few classrooms and a new library.

 Given this remarkable expansion in the number of boarding pupils and given the inevitable shortage of funds provided by the Government over many years, it is little wonder that the school is not in as good a shape as it was in 1963.
 The school does still contribute enormously, however, to the health and wealth of the country.
 Many ex-pupils continue to go into the professions and into leadership positions in the private sector in Kenya.
 Laiboni and Old Yorkists are also well represented in the Civil Service and the Government.
 Currently there are a number of Regional Governors, Senators, Kenya Government Ministers and Principal Secretaries in office who were pupils at Lenana School.
 The School is, however, no longer the star performer it once was come annual examination time and we would like to help reverse the trend.